-2018 has been declared the European Year of Cultural Heritage so it is a beautiful opportunity to host this Symposium, that:
+2018 was declared the European Year of Cultural Heritage so it was a beautiful opportunity to host this Symposium, that:

 Creates a space for interdisciplinary and international conversation and debate, by gathering academia, and the institutional, professional, and corporate worlds.